• Skip to main content

 Instructions

-Goblet wine glasses filled with mint leaves and ice.
+goblet wine glasses filled with mint leaves and ice

-Hand pouring elderflower liqueur and lemon juice into wine glasses.
+hand pouring elderflower liqueur and lemon juice into wine glasses

-Pour in elderflower liqueur and lemon juice.
+Start to incorporate the ingredients: Pour in the elderflower liqueur and lemon juice.

-Hand pouring prosecco and sparkling water into goblet shaped wine glasses.
+hand pouring prosecco and sparkling water into goblet shaped wine glasses

 FAQs